-2.2 Multinomial logit model structure
+Multinomial logit model structure

-The multinomial model, illustrated in Figure 4, considers each of the six primary choices individually.
+The multinomial model considers each of the six primary choices (non-worker, home-based worker, part-time worker, telecommuter, fully-commuting worker, and compressed-schedule worker) individually.
 Here, we make the potentially restrictive assumption that the random components of utilities for each of the six choices are independent from one another.
-Two separate multinomial models are considered: the first places the part-time home-based workers in the home-based worker category, and the second places these individuals in the part-time worker category.
+Two separate multinomial models were considered: the first placed the part-time home-based workers in the home-based worker category, and the second placed these individuals in the part-time worker category.